the-teachingRSE-project/competencies/institutionalised_education.md

 often consist of members originating from different home domains, which, if the expectations are not managed correctly, can lead to load imbalances and friction.
-Possible remedies include a) for identifying the level and needs of the audience, make pre-course surveys, and b) for team projects, let teams self-organize into cross-functional teams that fulfil all expectations, identifying distinct roles and deliverables; let each member take ownership and leadership of their work packages.
+Possible remedies include a) for identifying the level and needs of the audience, make pre-course surveys, and b) for team projects, let teams self-organise into cross-functional teams that fulfil all expectations, identifying distinct roles and deliverables; let each member take ownership and leadership of their work packages.
 Finally, a challenge we identified was transfer of knowledge in teams, transitioning from hierarchical mentor-mentee structures to structures revolving around teams where members teach and learn from each other.